ePages-de/epages-docs/_posts/2017/2017-02-02-programming-beyond-the-comfort-zone-javascript-elixir.md

 You think Elixir is not for you?
 Check out another functional language then!
 Take a look at [Scala](https://www.scala-lang.org/), [Haskell](https://www.haskell.org/) or Erlang itself.
-I personally think your daily (programming) life will benefit from everything you learn, even if you do not actively use these languages for active development.
+I personally think your daily (programming) life will benefit from everything you learn, even if you do not actively use these languages for development.

 **Next up**: The Phoenix web framework.
 See how it works and which concepts and tools it uses to keep your project bloat-free, how it makes your development faster and delivers responses within microseconds.